-3.1 Members of a planning committee, local plan steering group or full council (when the local plan is being considered) need to avoid any appearance of bias or having 'predetermined' views when making a decision on a planning application or policy.
+- 3.1 Planning issues must be assessed fairly and on their planning merits.
+Members of the Planning Committee, Joint Planning Policy Committee or Full Council (when the local plan is being considered) need to avoid any appearance of bias or having 'predetermined' views when making a decision on a planning application or policy. - 3.2 Clearly expressing an intention to vote in a particular way before a meeting (predetermination), including in other committee meetings or at parish council meetings, is indicative of a 'closed mind' approach and may leave the grant of planning permission vulnerable to challenge by Judicial Review.

-- 3.2 Clearly expressing an intention to vote in a particular way before a meeting (predetermination) is indicative of a 'closed mind' approach and may leave the grant of planning permission vulnerable to challenge by Judicial Review. - 3.3 Predisposition is where a councillor may have a pre-existing opinion or attitude about the matter under discussion, but remains open to listening to all the arguments and changing their mind in light of the information presented at the meeting.
-Section 25 of the Localism Act 2011 (as amended) clarifies that a councillor should not be regarded as having a closed mind simply because they previously did or said something that, directly or indirectly, indicates what view they might take in relation to any particular matter. - 3.4 A councillor in the position as outlined in paragraph 3.3 above will always be judged against an objective test of whether the reasonable onlooker, with knowledge of the relevant facts, would consider that the councillor was biased. - 3.5 Planning issues must be assessed fairly and on their planning merits, even when there is a predisposition in favour of one side of the argument or the other.
-Avoiding predetermination and the impression of it is essential.
-The decision making process must be seen to be fair and impartial from the perspective of an external observer.
-Particular care must be taken when using social media (e.g. a councillor who posts: "Wind farms are blots on the landscape and I will oppose each and every wind farm application that comes before the committee" will be perceived very differently from a councillor who posts: "Many people find wind farms ugly and noisy and I will need a lot of persuading that any more wind farms should be allowed in our area"). - 3.6 If a decision maker (which, for the avoidance of doubt, may be an officer or a councillor as applicable) has predetermined their position, they should withdraw from being a member of the decision making body for that matter.
-This applies to any member of the planning committee who wants to speak for or against a proposal as a campaigner (for example on a proposal within their ward). - 3.7 The leader of the Council and relevant lead member for the Council's planning service play an important role driving planning policies and proposals so (subject to paragraph 3.8 below) should normally exclude themselves from the Council's Planning Committee.
-This is to avoid the perception of a conflict of interests and predisposition. - 3.8 Where a member who is a relevant lead member for the Council's planning service is to be involved in the Council's Planning Committee they will need to withdraw when the committee is considering the Council's own schemes or other applications that they have been seen to support previously.
+- 3.3 Predisposition is where a councillor may have a pre-existing opinion or attitude about the matter under discussion, but remains open to listening to all the arguments and changing their mind in light of the information presented at the meeting.
+Section 25 of the Localism Act 2011 (as amended) clarifies that a councillor should not be regarded as having a closed mind simply because they previously did or said something that, directly or indirectly, indicates what view they might take in relation to any particular matter. - 3.4 A councillor in the position as outlined in paragraph 3.3 above will always be judged against an objective test of whether the reasonable onlooker, with knowledge of the relevant facts, would consider that the councillor was biased. - 3.5 If a decision maker (which, for the avoidance of doubt, may be an officer or a councillor as applicable) has predetermined their position, they should withdraw from being a member of the decision making body for that matter.
+This applies to any member of the planning committee who wants to speak for or against a proposal as a campaigner (for example on a proposal within their ward).